otfried/ipe/manual/94_commandline_programs.rst

 Ipescript runs an Ipe script written in the Lua language with bindings for the Ipe objects, such as the script *update-master*.
 Ipescript automatically finds the script in Ipe's script directories.
+On Linux,
-On Unix, you can place your own scripts in :file:`~/.ipe/scripts`.
+you can place your own scripts in :file:`~/.local/share/ipe/scripts`, on MacOS use :file:`~/Library/Ipe/Scripts`.

 The Ipe distribution contains the following scripts: